yansircc/livecanvas-builder/src/trigger/README.md

 The main task is defined in `chat-generation.ts`.
 This task:

-1. Takes a message, context, and conversation history as input
+1. Takes a message, context, and dialogue history as input
 2. Processes the input using an AI model (e.g., Claude or GPT-4)
 3. Returns the generated HTML code and advice